 Two days later (Thursday) the client needs to withdraw the R15,000, so she sells her entire holdings and uses early settlement to settle the funds a day later (Friday).

 In this example, the client is able to withdraw her R14,000 of 'withdrawable' funds on the Friday, but would need to wait a further 11 days until the remaining R1,000 is unlocked and becomes 'withdrawable' at which point she can withdraw it to her bank account.

 Credit card and debit card funds clear immediately

-If you do not have sufficient holdings / NAV to cover a deposit you want to make to buy a gift voucher, and time is an issue (Ie. you can't wait 14 days for the funds to clear), you can utilise our credit card funding option on the platform as credit card funds clear immediately and are not subject to the 14 day rule.
+If you are concerned about being able to withdraw funds out of your EasyEquities ZAR account shortly after making a deposit, you can utilise our credit card funding option on the platform as credit card and debit card funds clear immediately and are not subject to the 14 day rule.